JuanIrache/gopro-telemetry/readme.md

 - **preset** (string) Will convert the final output to the specified format.
 Some formats will force certain options.
 See details below.
 - **name** (string) Some preset formats (gpx) accept a name value that will be included in the file.
 - **progress** (function) Function to execute when progress (between 0 and 1) is made in the extraction process.
 Not proportional.
+- **comment** (boolean) Add comments to formats like GPX or KML with fields they do not strictly support, like recorded speed.

 All options default to _null/false_.
 Using filters to retrieve the desired results reduces the processing time.